jessica-codes/my-website/content/authors/admin/_index.md

 ---
 title: Hi, I'm Jessica!
-role: I'm a 2nd year Commerce and Computer Science student at UNSW with an interest in Marketing and Product Design.
+role: I'm an aspiring Product Designer and 2nd year Commerce and Computer Science student at UNSW.
-bio: "I like to... "
+bio: I am passionate about people and designing useful, equitable and enjoyable products that improve the experiences of all.
-interests:
+interests: []
-  - YouTube
 social:
   - icon: envelope
     icon_pack: fas